mli/deepnumpy-doc/guide/crash-course/4-train.md

 ('X shape: ', X.shape, 'X dtype', X.dtype, 'y:', y)
 ```

-Each example in this dataset is a $28\times 28$ size grey image, which is presented as NDArray with the shape format of `(height, width, channel)`.
+Each example in this dataset is a $28\times 28$ size grey image, which is presented as ndarray with the shape format of `(height, width, channel)`.
 The label is a `numpy` scalar.

 Next, we visualize the first six examples.